 - Handle and store laboratory glassware with care.
 Do not use damaged glassware.
 Borosilicate glassware is recommended for all laboratory glassware except for special experiments that use UV or other light sources.
 Borosilicate glassware can be used at very high temperatures.
 Lab glass cannot be recycled because the temperature used for recycling glass is too low to melt borosilicate glass. - Any glass equipment to be evacuated, such as suction flasks, should be specially designed with heavy walls.
 To protect users and other laboratory occupants, wrap older setups without heavy walls with netting or other material to contain flying shards in the event of a rupture.
 Glass vessels even at reduced pressure can collapse violently, either spontaneously (if cracked or weakened) or from an accidental blow.
-Use extra care with Dewar flasks and other evacuated glass apparatus; shield or wrap them with cloth-backed friction or duct tape to contain chemicals or fragments should implosion occur. - Work with pressurized glass/plastic vessels or evacuated vessels requires the use of the following personal protective equipment (PPE): face shield, safety goggles or glasses depending on the substance in the vessel, long-sleeved lab coat, and closed toe, non-perforated shoes.
+Use extra care with Dewar flasks and other evacuated glass apparatus; shield or wrap them with cloth-backed friction or duct tape to contain chemicals or fragments should implosion occur.

-2.2 Laboratory-Specific Written Standard Operating Procedures Required
+- Work with pressurized glass/plastic vessels or evacuated vessels requires the use of the following personal protective equipment (PPE): face shield, safety goggles or glasses depending on the substance in the vessel, long-sleeved lab coat, and closed toe, non-perforated shoes. - Working with piranha solution requires special glassware and a vented cap (as well as an SOP, see next section).
+Contact EH&S for this container and cap.

-It is the responsibility of Principal Investigators to write Laboratory-Specific Standard Operating Procedures (SOPs) to cover the use of hazardous chemicals, hazardous drugs, reproductive toxins
+2.2 Laboratory-Specific Written Standard Operating Procedures (SOP) Required

-(including chemotherapy drugs), and carcinogens, as well as, processes or equipment that may be hazardous.
+It is the responsibility of Principal Investigators to write Laboratory-Specific Standard Operating Procedures (SOPs) to cover the use of hazardous chemicals, hazardous drugs, reproductive toxins (including chemotherapy drugs), and carcinogens, as well as, processes or equipment that may be hazardous.
 The SOP must be reviewed and approved by EH&S. Upon approval, the PI must review the SOP with all lab users and have each lab user sign off that they understand the specific procedures and hazards contained in the SOP.